Pages with tag Self Hosting

 Self-hosted Docker infrastructure in home or office using low-cost computers like Intel NUC

 Using Docker, and a simple small computer, you can build a powerful computing "cloud" in your home, on your desktop, at low cost, giving you control over your data.
 If you need more power, adding another computer or three to the mix quickly adds more capabilities.
 For almost any popular 3rd party service like Github, Dropbox, and Trello, there is an open source package that might even be better.
-Those cloud services are temptingly easy to sign up and get going, but there are tradeoffs.
-What happens when a 3rd party service suddenly shuts down?
-That has happened on multiple occasions, sometimes deleting customer data in the wake.
-Or what about miscreants breaking in and stealing data?
 With open source operating systems, open source packages like Gitea, Nextcloud, and Kanboard, you gain control over your destiny.

 Self-hosting is about hosting Internet services on your computers, controlled by you.
-This is different from just to just Use the Cloud by signing up for services like Dropbox, Github, Travis, or other 3rd party controlled services.
-Many people just use the cloud that way, because it's easy to just sign up, provide a credit card number, and get on with business.
-For each of those commercial services there are equivalent open source alternatives you can host on your own hardware.
-Self-hosting purposely takes a different route, and in this article we'll go over some reasons why.
+This is different from just Using the Cloud by signing up for services like Dropbox, Github, Travis, or other 3rd party controlled services.
+Instead of taking the easy path, just using cloud services, self-hosters have control over their data, and enjoy lower costs.
+For most commercial services there are equivalent open source alternatives you can host on your own hardware.